Tameness in generalized metric structures: Future directions

 \section{Future directions}

-For various reasons, we have insisted thus far on working in a dualized version of quantales.
-We now transform back to the more conventional formulation: up to dualization in the quantale, any pseudometric of the kind described in Definition~\ref{defvmetr} corresponds to a map $E:M\times M\to\V^{op}$ satisfying the following conditions, among others: \begin{enumerate} \item (Symmetry) $E(x,y)=E(y,x)$ \item (Transitivity) $E(x,y)\wedge E(y,z)\le E(x,z)$ \end{enumerate} If we restrict to the case in which the quantale is actually a frame, $\Omega$, this is precisely the definition of an {\it $\Omega$-valued set} (or {\it $\Omega$-set}), in the sense of \cite{fourmanscott}.
+For practical reasons, we have thus far worked with a dual formulation of quantales.
+We now transform back to the more conventional formulation, laid out in Section~\ref{subsecquantprelims}: up to dualization in the quantale, any pseudometric of the kind described in Definition~\ref{defvmetr} corresponds to a map $E:M\times M\to\V^{op}$ satisfying the following conditions, among others: \begin{enumerate} \item (Symmetry) $E(x,y)=E(y,x)$ \item (Transitivity) $E(x,y)\wedge E(y,z)\le E(x,z)$ \end{enumerate} If we restrict to the case in which the quantale is actually a frame, $\Omega$, this is precisely the definition of an {\it $\Omega$-valued set} (or {\it $\Omega$-set}), in the sense of \cite{fourmanscott}.
 This forms the base for an important association: $\Omega$-sets are precisely the presheaves on $\Omega$, meaning that $\Omega$-pseudometric spaces can be thought of in this way as well.
 Moreover, $\Omega$-metric spaces correspond to {\it separated $\Omega$-sets}, and thus to {\it separated presheaves on $\Omega$}.

-There is a difficulty: in our $\Omega$-pseudometric spaces, we assume reflexivity, i.e. $d(x,x)=0$ for all $x$.
-In the case of $\Omega$-sets---or presheaves on $\Omega$---this means that $E(x,x)$ is the top element of $\Omega$ for any $x$, meaning that, as mentioned in Remark~\ref{omegasettease}, all local sections of such a presheaf are global.
+There is a difficulty: in our $\Omega$-pseudometric spaces, we assume reflexivity; that is, $d(x,x)=0$ for all $x$.
+In the case of $\Omega$-sets---or presheaves on $\Omega$---this means that $E(x,x)$ is the top element of $\Omega$ for any $x$, meaning that, as mentioned in Remark~\ref{rmkvsps}(2), all local sections of such a presheaf are global.
 This suggests strongly that we have restricted ourselves too much, as locality is precisely what gives presheaf- and sheaf-theoretic semantics their added flexibility and power.
 To avoid this problem, we must drop reflexivity as an axiom.
 While this is a disturbing notion, it lands us in the realm of {\it partial metric spaces}, which have been well-studied in the context of, e.g., complexity in parallel computing (cf. \cite{mattflow}, \cite{wadgeflow}).